saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

  Gate-Level Simulation
 ```

-The same testbench can be used to compare the behavior of the RTL design with the synthesized implementation.
+The same testbench can be reused to compare RTL behavior with the synthesized gate-level implementation.

 ### Why GLS?

-GLS helps to:
+GLS is useful to:

-* Verify the functionality of the synthesized design.
+* Check the functionality of the synthesized circuit.
-* Confirm that synthesis preserves the intended behavior.
+* Ensure synthesis has preserved the intended behavior.
-* Identify synthesis-simulation mismatches.
+* Detect synthesis-simulation mismatches.
-* Verify gate-level implementation.
+* Validate the gate-level implementation.
-* Perform timing-related verification when delay information is available.
+* Perform timing verification when delay information is available.

-> **Note:** Timing-aware GLS requires delay-annotated gate-level models.
+> **Note:** Timing-aware GLS needs delay-annotated gate-level models.

 ---